classyPimp/shepherd/README.md

         #adds parametrized routes like Rails
         get "/users/:id", to: "users#show" # later access in controller params.route["id"]

-        #adds namespaced routes like Rails
+        #adds scoped routes like Rails
-        namespace "/api" do
+        scope "/api" do

             # path is /api/bar
             post "/bar", to: "posts.joe"

-            #namespaces can be nested
+            #scopes can be nested
-            namespace "/foo/v1" do
+            scope "/foo/v1" do
                 #path is /api/foo/v1/baz
                 delete "/baz", to: "posts#delete"
-                #resource routes will respect namespaced paths
+                #resource routes will respect scoped paths
                 resources "posts", with: ["#index", ".show", ".delete"]
             end